Particular/docs.particular.net/samples/scaleout/distributor/sample.md

 #### Version 6

 The worker input queue is generated in the same way as for a non-scaled out endpoint -- based on the endpoint name.
 If multiple workers are deployed to same machine, they share the input queue.
-Because in this sample we want to run two workers and show the actual distribution, we don't want the to share the input queue.
-In order to prevent it, we use the address translation exception
+Because in this sample two workers need to run to show the actual distribution, the input queue cannot be shared.
+In order to prevent it an address translation exception is used.

 snippet:AddressTranslationExecption